S-duality wall of SQCD from Toda braiding: Introduction

+For 4d $\Nsusy=4$ super Yang--Mills (SYM\@), $1/2$ BPS domain walls and boundary conditions were extensively studied in \cite{Gaiotto:2008sa,Gaiotto:2008sd,Gaiotto:2008ak} (and $1/4$ BPS ones in \cite{Hashimoto:2014vpa,Hashimoto:2014nwa}).
+S-duality of $\Nsusy=4$ SYM changes the gauge group~$G$ to its Langlands dual ${}^LG$, and the S-duality wall is described by gauging global symmetries $G\times {}^LG$ of a 3d $\Nsusy=4$ theory $T[G]$ using the 3d restrictions of the 4d vector multiplets on both sides of the wall.
+The analysis in~\cite{Gaiotto:2008ak} largely relies on realizing $\Nsusy=4$ SYM as the world-sheet theory of $N$~D3~branes in the $G=SU(N)$ case (other classical gauge groups are obtained using O3 planes), realizing boundary conditions by ending D3~branes on D5~or NS5~branes and noting that S-duality of $\Nsusy=4$ SYM descends from S-duality in IIB string theory.
+The $T[SU(N)]$ theory is found to be given by the following brane configuration from which one reads a quiver gauge theory description:

-This $U(N-1)\times U(N-2)\times\dots\times U(1)$ gauge theory has hypermultiplets in the bifundamental representation of each pair $U(k)\times U(k-1)$, as well as $N$~hypermultiplets in the fundamental representation of $U(N-1)$, which have an $SU(N)$ flavour symmetry.
-While the symmetry can be gauged using the projection of one of the two 4d vector fields, coupling to the other 4d theory is more subtle: since IIB S-duality interchanges D5 and NS5 branes, $T[SU(N)]$ is self-mirror; the manifest $SU(N)$ symmetry of the mirror description is gauged by the other 4d vector field.
-In this brane construction of $T[SU(N)]$, it is crucial that S-duality of 4d $\Nsusy=4$ SYM coincides with S-duality in IIB string theory.
-Unfortunately, this does not generalize to 4d $\Nsusy=2$ theories\footnote{In fact, the world-volume theory of fractional D3 branes at the center of an orbifold $\mathbb{R}^4/\mathbb{Z}_k$ is a 4d $\Nsusy=2$ necklace quiver.
+More precisely, $T[SU(N)]$ is the infrared limit of the gauge theory with gauge group $U(N-1)\times U(N-2)\times\dots\times U(1)$ and hypermultiplets in the bifundamental representation of each pair $U(k)\times U(k-1)$, as well as $N$~hypermultiplets in the fundamental representation of $U(N-1)$, which have an $SU(N)$ flavour symmetry.
+Since IIB S-duality interchanges D5 and NS5 branes, leaving the brane diagram essentially invariant, $T[SU(N)]$ is self-mirror so its $U(1)^{N-1}$ topological symmetry enhances to another\footnote{Throughout we will ignore global aspects of flavour symmetries: here one $SU(N)$ should be $PSU(N)$.} $SU(N)={}^LSU(N)$.
+However, this construction through IIB strings does not apply to S-duality of 4d $\Nsusy=2$ theories\footnote{One exception is that the world-volume theory of fractional D3 branes at the center of an orbifold $\mathbb{R}^4/\mathbb{Z}_k$ is a 4d $\Nsusy=2$ necklace quiver.
 However, IIB string theory only provides $SL(2,\mathbb{Z})$ S-dualities acting on all gauge couplings at once, while there exists a much richer set of dualities acting ``locally'' on the quiver.}.